European Traveler

 • Similarly, there is no financial incentive to stay in a museum that disappoints or if the mood changes.

-Read Before Buying the Paris Museum Pass
+Read Before Buying

-The Paris Museum Pass is valid for the consecutive days – once the first date is entered, no refunds are given for whatever reason.
+It is valid for the consecutive days – once the first date is entered, no refunds are given for whatever reason including strikes.

 Many museums are closed on Monday, so ensure sufficient sights of interest are open on Monday before including the first day of the week in the pass.
-Some museums are free on Sunday, or the first Sunday of the month, so once again check detail before including Sunday in the pass.
+Some museums are free on Sunday, or the first Sunday of the month, so once again check details before including Sunday in the pass.

 All consecutive days are counted so avoid major holidays especially January 1, May 1, and Christmas (both December 24 and 25).